Abigail's Party: Performances

 The stage play was first performed at the Hampstead Theatre on 18 April 1977, enjoying great success, leading to a revival over the summer of that year, which was another sellout.

-The television version was abridged from over two hours to 104 minutes; the record played by Beverly in the original stage production was "Light My Fire" by José Feliciano and in the TV production it was the 1976 hit "Forever and Ever" by Demis Roussos – Leigh had to replace nearly all the music with artists recorded on British labels, for copyright reasons, in case the BBC sold the play to the United States.
+The television version was abridged from over two hours to 104 minutes; the record played by Beverley in the original stage production was "Light My Fire" by José Feliciano and in the TV production it was the 1976 hit "Forever and Ever" by Demis Roussos – Leigh had to replace nearly all the music with artists recorded on British labels, for copyright reasons, in case the BBC sold the play to the United States.
 As José Feliciano became Demis Roussos, so Elvis Presley gave way to Tom Jones.
-Other music used in the BBC production included "Love to Love You Baby" by Donna Summer (sung here by Clare Torry) and a piece of library music by Robert Farnon entitled "Blue Theme".
+Other music used in the BBC production included "Love to Love You Baby" by Donna Summer (sung by Clare Torry) and a piece of library music by Robert Farnon entitled "Blue Theme".

 The BBC version was a film of a play, rather than a film in its own right, about which Leigh commented:

 Original cast

-The original production starred Alison Steadman as Beverly, and Tim Stern as her husband Laurence.
+The original production starred Alison Steadman as Beverley, and Tim Stern as her husband Laurence.
 They are holding a drinks party for their new neighbours, Angela (Janine Duvitski) and her husband Tony (John Salthouse).
 They also invite Susan (Thelma Whiteley), another neighbour.
 Abigail herself is never seen—she is Susan's 15-year-old daughter, who is holding her first teenager party next door.
 For the television version, the original cast reprised their roles, with the exception of Thelma Whiteley, who was replaced by Harriet Reynolds.

 Each of the original cast largely devised the back story to their character.
 John Salthouse brought his early career as a footballer with Crystal Palace to that of Tony.
-According to Leigh, discussions at the improvised sessions included whether Beverly's name should have a third "e" or not.
+According to Leigh, discussions at the improvised sessions included whether Beverley's name should have a third "e" or not.
 The most complex relationship was worked out between Angela and Tony.
 Little of this is disclosed during the narrative, although something of it becomes apparent when Angela steps in to care first for Sue, then the stricken Laurence, and the centre of power between the couple starts to shift noticeably.